 When IMES displays “no data”, document in the eligibility system the date the IMES was viewed and why the IMES was not considered useful in an income determination.

-IIVE should be used to verify Social Security and/or SSI and should be viewed and scanned for all participants.
+Review IIVE to verify Social Security and/or SSI for all participants.

 Follow current procedures to verify both in-state and out of state child support income.
 Store verification in the case record.